Seborrheic dermatitis treatment

 • Below the breasts

+Newborns and adults aged 30-60 are more likely to get seborrheic dermatitis.
+It is more common in men than in women and in people with exceedingly oily skin.
 The condition might develop in infants due to hormonal changes that happen to the mother during her pregnancy.
 The fluctuation of hormone levels are thought to stimulate the infant’s oil glands, which lead to an overproduction of oil that irritate the skin.

 Natural Seborrheic Dermatitis Treatment Plans

 Having a routine and adopting healthy habits are very important to treating dermatitis.
 A flare up on your skin is a reaction to something going on in your body.
 It is important to find out what is causing this in order to treat it.
+Reactions and results vary from person to person.
+If one thing has worked for another, it might not work for you and vice versa.

 I suggest going to your doctor and getting tested for anything that is causing an allergic reaction.
 Once you do that, you could be closer to finding out what is triggering the cause of your seborrheic dermatitis.
+No matter what is causing your dermatitis or where it is, here are 6 things you can do immediately to begin improving things:

 1. Avoid chemicals and toxins.
 I’d cut out anything that touches your body that contains harmful chemicals such as detergents, cleaners, harsh skin care products, perfumes, etc.